YinLiLin/CMplot/README.md

 highlight.text.font: value or vecter, control the font of added text highlight.text.xadj: value or vecter or list for multiple traits, -1, 0, 1 limited, control the position of text around the highlighted SNPs,
                      -1(left), 0(center), 1(right)
-highlight.text.yadj: value or vecter or list for multiple traits, same as above, -1(down), 0(center), 1(up)
+highlight.text.yadj: value or vector or list for multiple traits, same as above, -1(down), 0(center), 1(up)
 ```

 </p>